data-diego/crowdj/README.md

   - Everyone gets a voice in the event's musical backdrop

 - 👥 **Community Skip Votes**
-  - Initiate skip votes for current tracks
+  - The bot automatically initiates a skip votation for the current track playing
-  - Automatic skip when vote threshold is reached
+  - Song skips when vote threshold is reached
   - Fair and democratic music control

 - 📋 **Live Queue Display**